hgarcia/node-resources/README.md

     npm install node-resources

-You can add it to the server as any other connect middleware.
-For example to use the structure above you should do the following.
+To use the structure above you should do the following.

     var resources = require('node-resources');
     resources.registerRoutes(server, {path: __dirname + "/resources"});